Argyll's Lodging

 Argyll's Lodging is a 17th-century town-house in the Renaissance style, situated below Stirling Castle in Stirling, Scotland.
-It was a residence of the Earl of Stirling and later the Earls of Argyll.
+It was a residence of William Alexander, 1st Earl of Stirling and later the Earls of Argyll.
 The Royal Commission regards it as “the most important surviving town-house of its period in Scotland”.
 At the end of the 20th century it became a museum.

 History

 Traill and Erskine

 It is uncertain who built the first house that developed into the house eventually known as Argyll's Lodging, located in Castle Wynd on the uphill approach to Stirling Castle.
 It is assumed that the house was built originally by the wealthy merchant John Traill and comprised two storeys with a hall on the first floor and a kitchen on the ground floor.
 In 1559 Traill sold it to Adam Erskine, the Commendator (lay administrator) of nearby Cambuskenneth Abbey.
 Erskine converted the dwelling into an L-shaped tower house comprising four floors with a small south wing and west wing, the latter containing the kitchen.
 In 1604 Erskine sold the house to a relative.